Types of Transfer Credit Accepted by Concordia University

 - Concordia University, Irvine will accept for transfer credit baccalaureate-level courses completed at baccalaureate granting, U.S. institutions fully accredited by one of the regional accrediting bodies of the Association of Schools and Colleges.
 CUI will also accept transfer credit from tertiary level international institutions that are formally recognized by their country’s ministry of education or its equivalent.
 (Requires Transcript Evaluation by approved agencies.)

-- CUI will accept for transfer credit college-level courses that are earned in Associate of Arts and Associate of Science degree programs at 2-year institutions fully accredited by one of the regional accrediting bodies of the Association of Schools and Colleges.
+- CUI will accept for transfer credit college-level courses that are earned in Associate of Arts and Associate of Science degree programs at 2-year institutions fully accredited by one of the regional accrediting bodies of the Association of Schools and Colleges and meet CSU GE Breath requirements.

 - Developmental courses (for example, pre-college level courses in math or writing, computer applications), whether from 2-year institutions or baccalaureate institutions will not be accepted for transfer credit.

-- Only courses with a grade of C or higher will apply to the student’s major.
+- Only courses with a grade of C or higher will apply to the student’s major, minor, or to fulfill program requirements for graduation.
+Courses with grades below a C- are not accepted in transfer.

 - If a student has attempted a course more than once, only the most recent grade will be used for credit review.
 All other attempts will be considered “repeats” and will transfer no credit.
 Transfer courses will be identified as repeats if they meet the following criteria: